MS71/welle.io/README.md

-Thos fork is for making it useable within my cmp_buildroot project.
+This fork is for making it useable within my cmp_buildroot project.

 [welle.io](https://www.welle.io)
 =====================